maphew/zadam-trilium-wiki/Search.md

 `#genre *=* fan` - matches notes with "genre" label which has value which contains "fan" substring.
 Besides `*=*` for "contains", there's also `=*` for "starts with", `*=` for "ends with", `!=` for "is not equal to"

-`#book #publicationYear >= 1950 #publicationYear < 1960` - you can also use numeric operators - this will find all books published in 1950s
+`#book #publicationYear >= 1950 #publicationYear < 1960` - you can also use numeric operators - this will find all books published in the 1950s

 `#dateNote >= TODAY-30` - special "smart search" will find notes with label "dateNote" with date corresponding to last 30 days.
 Complete list of smart values: NOW +- seconds, TODAY +- days, MONTH +- months, YEAR +- years